stefanmintert/jira-cards/README.md

 # What it is

 This git repo provides some XSLT code that let you produce PDF cards of your Jira tickets.
-You'll get two different styles of PDF cards, one with a title (summary) and description, and one with just the title (summary) in large letters without description.
+You'll get two different styles of PDF cards, one with a title (summary) and description (`tickets-complete.pdf`), and one with just the title (summary) in large letters without description (`tickets-titleonly.pdf`).

 # What it isn't